top of page

 • · Avoid using lotions or creams between your toes.

 It is worth noting that the fungus that causes athlete's foot is the same group of organisms that cause fungal toenails.
-Untreated fungal nails provide a source for recurrent athlete’s feet infections making it paramount to treat both conditions when present in addition to all shoes and surfaces where your feet may have skin contact with to prevent reinfection.
+Untreated fungal nails provide a source for recurrent athlete’s foot infections, making it paramount to treat both conditions when present in addition to all shoes and surfaces where your feet may have skin contact to prevent reinfection.

 Keeping your feet dry in combination with using the proper antifungal medications will usually resolve the symptoms of athlete’s foot in 2-3 weeks.
-If you think you are suffering from Athletes feet give the experts at Select Foot and Ankle Specialists a call today and take the first step towards recovery!
+If you think you are suffering from athlete's foot, give the experts at Select Foot and Ankle Specialists a call today and take the first step towards recovery!

 Comments